-Silty soil has characteristics of -- fine particle size, prone to compaction and moisture retention -- but without the drainage problems typical of clay soil.
+Silty soil has characteristics of clay soil -- fine particle size, prone to compaction and moisture retention -- but without the drainage problems typical of clay soil.
 It is usually found in areas once covered by water or areas near water such as riverbeds, deltas and lakes.
 Plants that grow well in clay soil will thrive in silty soil.
 The added drainage, high nutrient content and stable base of silt makes it suitable for growing a variety of plants, including herbaceous perennials, roses and other shrubs, bulb plants and ferns.

 - Hostas (Hosta spp.) typically require shade and thrive in damp soil, which makes them options for silty soil.
 Commonly grown for their foliage, over 40 varieties are available.
 Hostas are perennial, or hardy, in U.S. Department of Agriculture plant hardiness zones 3 through 9, depending on their variety.